Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 • Whether it accurately reflects the original communication

-These issues frequently become major disputes during criminal investigations and court proceedings.
+These issues can become major disputes during criminal investigations and court proceedings.

 A screenshot can look convincing while still leaving important questions unanswered.